 Lifeline in troublesome times is needful for one to have a peace of mind towards what one may be facing.
 We live in difficult times with turmoil that could readily make one fearful.
-Scripture tells of a time when there will be distress of nations, with perplexity; men's hearts failing them for fear, and for looking after those things which are coming on the earth (Luke 22:25-26).
+Scripture reveals: There shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the seas and the waves roaring; men's hearts failing them for (or from) fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken (Luke 21:25-26).

 On the Webpage "Vision from God" are these words:

 My people have become complacent and are drifting along with the tide of this world and they are being drawn further away from me.
 They have not firmly set their anchor in Me, their solid Rock, and they have not attached themselves to Me; THE LIFELINE I have thrown to them.
 If they do not set their lifeline they will soon perish in the sea of life, that surrounds them, because they are drifting far from Me instead of closer to Me.